EricwentwithCyber/Azure-SIEM-Lab/README.md

 ## Metrics After Hardening / Security Controls

-The following table shows the metrics we measured in our environment for another 24 hours, but after we have applied security controls:
+The following table shows the metrics I measured in our environment for another 24 hours, but after I have applied security controls:
 Start Time 2023-12-30 9:30:23
 Stop Time	2023-12-30 9:30:23